kcsaff/getkey/README.rst

   my_getkey = my_platform.getkey

-Now `my_getkey` will be a function returning keys that won't throw on `Ctrl-C`.
+Now :code:`my_getkey` will be a function returning keys that won't throw on :code:`Ctrl-C`.
 Warning!
 This may make it difficult to exit a running script.